alexandervrs/Discord-Bot/README.md

 2. Go to App Settings and "Add Buildpack", then choose the "nodejs" icon

-3. Make sure yo have Git and Heroku CLI tools installed (https://git-scm.com/ & https://devcenter.heroku.com/articles/heroku-cli)
+3. Make sure you have Git and Heroku CLI tools installed (https://git-scm.com/ & https://devcenter.heroku.com/articles/heroku-cli)

 4. From within your Bot folder, run cmd.exe and then: